My emails are going to spam

 There are a number of steps which can help emails reach the inbox such as:

-- Setting up DMARC, SPF, and DKIM to improve deliverability by making your emails appear more legitimate.
-Find out how to do this here.
+- Verifying your Domain can improve deliverability by making your emails appear more legitimate.
+(EmailOctopus Connect users may want to set up DMARC, SPF, and DKIM.
+Find out how to do this here).

 - Avoiding using words in your email subject or body that are known to trigger spam filters.